 Running proxies at each DC has been very beneficial to distribute the load of the Zabbix servers.
 On top of the added redundancies, the resource requirements on the monitoring servers are also reduced.
 It’s the ideal solution for cloud infrastructure monitoring in remote locations without local administrators.

-While much of the monitoring is performed autonomously throughout our infrastructure, the human aspect is still location bound.
+While much of the monitoring is performed autonomously throughout our cloud infrastructure, the human aspect is still location bound.
 The monitoring servers work as the brain of the operation by gathering the data and presents it in an easily readable format.
 In addition to visual alerts in the system, Zabbix also informs the responsible personnel about occurred events using other different channels such as a trusty old SMS.

 The automation of a new node registration is partly offloaded to the proxies but Zabbix server still needs to become aware of the additions as well.
 Depending on the intended use of each new node, Zabbix applies the correct template and includes the node to the correct host groups for monitoring.
 Strong encryption between all Zabbix components ensures secure communication to all of our ~150 000 followed items with almost 20 000 triggers.